JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

 ### A simple probabilistic classifier

-The following probabilistic model simply fits a probability distribution to a `MultiClass`training target and returns this pdf for any new pattern:
+The following probabilistic model simply fits a probability distribution to the `MultiClass` training target (i.e., ignores `X`) and returns this pdf for any new pattern:

 ````julia
 import MLJBase